janscience/ESensors/docs/userguide.md

 ### report()

-`report()` prints out some properties of the sensors, their names and
+`report()` prints out some properties of the sensors, their names, units, resolution and the name of the chip:
-units:

 ```cpp
 #include <ESensors.h>